cerrigham/talent-academy-backend-java/spring-2/README.md

  - provide production-ready features such as metrics, health checks, and externalized configuration
  - absolutely no code generation and no requirement for XML configuration
 <br/>
-Start [here](https://spring.io/projects/spring-boot) to learn about Spring Boot.
+Look [here](https://spring.io/projects/spring-boot) to learn about.

 # Examples